Land Records General Information

-To release a trust or mortgage from record, an original and notarized Certificate of Satisfaction signed by the lender or the settlement agent who has paid the obligation must be recorded in the Land Records department.
+To release a trust or mortgage from record, an original, notarized Certificate of Satisfaction signed by the lender or the settlement agent who has paid the obligation must be recorded in the Land Records Division.
 All information on the form must be completed in full.
-Most lenders will mail the Certificate of Satisfaction form directly to Land Records, however some will mail the form to the borrowers with instructions how to record the document.
-It is then the borrower's responsibility to make sure the document is recorded in Land Records.
+Most lenders will mail the Certificate of Satisfaction form directly to the Land Records Division; however, some will mail the form to the borrowers with instructions on how to record the document.
+It is then the borrower's responsibility to ensure the document is recorded.

-Certificate of Satisfaction forms are available from the Land Records department or may be downloaded from the above link to the Virginia Judicial System Web site.
+Certificate of Satisfaction forms are available from the Land Records Division or may be downloaded from the link above.

 A return address or box number should be inserted in the margin of the first page of the Certificate of Satisfaction as well as a tax map number.
-The tax map number can be obtained from a current assessment notice or from the Department of Tax Administration at 703-222-8234 or their website.
+The tax map number can be obtained from a current tax assessment notice or you can call the Department of Tax Administration at 703-222-8234 or visit their website.
 Please provide a self-addressed, stamped envelope of sufficient size for return of the recorded document(s).
 Documents will be returned to the address or box provided.

 Internet access to Land Records' documents is available through the Court's Public Access Network (CPAN).
 All information pertaining to the CPAN (Court Public Access Network) subscription service is available on the CPAN Application page.

-If you have questions about CPAN, you may call the Circuit Court IT Department at (703) 246-2366 or send e-mail inquiries to email@example.com.
+If you have questions about CPAN, you may call the Circuit Court IT Department at (703) 246-2366 (TTY 711) or send e-mail inquiries to firstname.lastname@example.org.

 - Alpha Book Conversion Chart

-The conversion chart is used to help Land Records' patrons research documents in CARS recorded prior to 1943.
+The conversion chart is used to help Land Records' patrons research documents in CPAN recorded prior to 1943.

 - Land Records Recordation Taxes and Fees